gbgabiola/modern-javascript-from-the-beginning/02-fundamentals/README.md

 ### String Properties & Methods

-Similar to Numbers, String has built-in properties and methods, E.g. `.length`, `.toUpperCase()`;
+Similar to Numbers, String has built-in properties and methods, E.g. `length`, `toUpperCase()`;

-- `.length` indicates the length of a string
+- `length` indicates the length of a string
-- `.concat()` concatenates the string arguments to the calling string and returns a new string
+- `concat()` concatenates the string arguments to the calling string and returns a new string
-- `.toUpperCase` returns the calling string value converted to uppercase
+- `toUpperCase` returns the calling string value converted to uppercase
-- `.toLowerCase()` returns the calling string value converted to lower case
+- `toLowerCase()` returns the calling string value converted to lower case
-- `.indexOf()` returns the index within the calling String of the first occurrence of the specified value, else will return -1
+- `indexOf()` returns the index within the calling String of the first occurrence of the specified value, else will return -1
-- `.lastIndexOf()` returns the index within the calling String object of the last occurrence of the specified value, else  will return -1
+- `lastIndexOf()` returns the index within the calling String object of the last occurrence of the specified value, else  will return -1
-- `.charAt()` returns the character at the specified index in a string
+- `charAt()` returns the character at the specified index in a string
-  - get last char by `.length - 1`
+  - get last char by `length - 1`
-- `substring()` returns the part of the string between the start and end indexes, or to the end of the string.
+- `substring()` returns the part of the string between the start and end indexes, or to the end of the string
 - `slice()` extracts a section of a string and returns it as a new string, without modifying the original string
-  - slice from left to right, E.g. `.slice(-3)`
+  - slice from left to right, E.g. `slice(-3)`
   - slice from right to left (negative number = return last x letters from the string)
 - `split()` splits a String into an array of strings by separating the string into substrings, using a specified separator string to determine where to make each split
 - `replace()` returns a new string with some or all matches of a pattern replaced by a replacement